Innovative captains of industry discover cheaper, more efficient labour method called “employing women” - The Beaverton

 “We call this innovation the ‘wage gap,’” explained general manager Joseph Flavelle of the William Davies Packing Company.
 “We’ve seen it work in the teaching and medical professions, so we decided to take a risk and try it out on the factory floor.
 And what results!”

-Thousands of women have already taken the sacrifice to make ’s industrialists wealthier, and therefore defeating the Hun.
+Thousands of have already taken the sacrifice to make ’s industrialists wealthier, and therefore defeating the Hun.

 “It’s my privilege to help my country,” said new employee Lindsay Gwyer.
 “Not my right, just like voting.”